movermeyer/staticserve/CONTRIBUTING.rst

 Getting Started
 ---------------

-Here's how to set up `alotofeffort` for local development.
+Here's how to set up `staticserve` for local development.

-1. Fork the `alotofeffort` repo on GitHub.
+1. Fork the `staticserve` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/alotofeffort.git
+    $ git clone git@github.com:your_name_here/staticserve.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv alotofeffort
+    $ mkvirtualenv staticserve
-    $ cd alotofeffort/
+    $ cd staticserve/
     $ python setup.py develop

 4. Create a branch for local development::